-John is the Treasurer of the Illinois Appellate Lawyers Association (ALA).
+John is the Secretary of the Illinois Appellate Lawyers Association (ALA).
 He previously served on the ALA’s Board of Directors and co-chaired its Rules Committee, which proposes amendments to the Illinois Supreme Court Rules and other rules governing appellate practice.
 He has testified on multiple occasions before the Illinois Supreme Court Rules Committee concerning proposed amendments to the Illinois Supreme Court Rules.

 John joined Tabet DiVito & Rothstein LLC in 2006.
 He received his law degree from the University of Chicago Law School in 2004 and his bachelor’s degree with honors in political science from the University of Chicago in 2001.
 He is a graduate of St. Ignatius College Prep in Chicago.